Fundamentals of Digital Imaging Using Photoshop Elements

 IV.
 Learning Objectives

-B. To manipulate images while employing the basic aesthetic principles of imaging.
+- Manipulate images while employing the basic aesthetic principles of imaging.

-C. To create a slide show from available media.
+- Create a slide show from available media.

-F. To brighten underexposed images and to darken overexposed images in a local or global fashion.
+- Brighten underexposed images and to darken overexposed images in a local or global fashion.

-G. To restore and composite multiple images.
+- Restore and composite multiple images.

-V. Academic Integrity
+V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),